 The best views in town (and therefore the main hang-out for tourists waiting for their Yasuni boat to come in), with open-sided patios perched over the river.
 The food includes fresh river fish but is really nothing…

-Coca's first decent-looking bar is a palapa-style place with prime river views and good cocktails.
-There's sometimes a small cover charge for live music and dancing on weekends.
+Coca's first decent-looking bar, this palapa-style place has prime river views and good cocktails.
+There's sometimes a cover charge (about $5) for live music and dancing on weekends.

 Great place to find produce or ponchos in a pinch.